je2mz/zomZomHappyFunZone/playableCharacters/bard.md

 _You dance and play a ballad that brings joy and strength to allies within range._

-Healing Aura: You and your allies within range of this aura will heal 10 health once per turn.
-You may step into the aura during your turn.

-Adrenaline Aura: You and your allies within range of this aura gain an additional 20ft of movement per turn.
-You may step into the aura during your turn.
+Depending on what aura is currently active, it will amp up that aura.
+All allies within range are affected.

+**Healing Aura**: Heal 1d10 + 5 health once per turn and gain an additional 15ft of movement.

+**Adrenaline Aura**: Deal an additional 1d10 + 5 damage and gain +2 to your attack rolls.

-Amp It Up finishes just before your next turn begins.
+Amp It Up finishes at the end of your next turn.

 ### Beat Box

 _You bust a beat box causing enemies to be blown away by your rhythm._

-Deal 1d8 damage in a cone in front of you.
+Deal 2d10 damage in a cone in front of you.
 Push all enemies 10ft away from you.